d3netxer/osm-creating-historical-tiles/README.md

 # Update to instructions Sep 2018

-1. clone the openstreetmap-carto repo (https://github.com/gravitystorm/openstreetmap-carto)
+1. clone the openstreetmap-carto repo (https://github.com/gravitystorm/openstreetmap-carto) and enter inside the directory.
 2. Use Docker Compose to import data and start up Kosmtik
 - follow the instructions for the most part from the 'DOCKER.md' readme.
 Except...
 - edit the 'docker-compose.yml' file: